SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Errors while processing a REPP request are isolated to this request and do not effect other requests sent by the client or other clients, this is described in (#error-handling).

 -  Batch-oriented processing (combining multiple EPP commands in a single HTTP request) is not permitted.
-To maximize scalability every request must contain a single command, as described in section (#rest).
+To maximize scalability every request must contain a single command, as described in (#rest).

 # IANA Considerations